 Ice conditions, wildlife, temperature and price are all factors that vary depending on travel dates.
 The chart provides an overview of seasonality considerations.

 For example, very icy conditions at the beginning of the season mean you cannot reach the Polar Circle, however, the tradeoffs are stunningly beautiful and pristine landscapes as few people will have reached that spot yet.
 If you are a photographer, this could be a fantastic option for you.
 On the other hand, if you are an adventurer who wants to tick of having reached the Antarctic Polar Circle, then the first voyage of the season is not the right choice as pack ice will not have melted enough to allow for the journey so far south.

 Antarctica Seasonality Chart

-After determining which month or season to visit Antarctica, you then need to decide how to get there and which route and destinations you want to include on your expedition.
+After determining which month to visit Antarctica, you then need to decide how to get there and which route and destinations you want to include on your expedition.

 As with the Antarctica Seasonality Chart, the Route & Itinerary Comparison Chart does not include every detail you may want to consider.
 The best option is to give us a call so we can help you determine which destinations will best suit your desired experience.

 Antarctica Routes & Itinerary Comparison Chart

 The traditional way to visit the white continent is Cruise Only – by boarding your ship in either Ushuaia, Argentina or Punta Arenas, Chile.
 Occasionally itineraries depart from Puerto Madryn, Argentina which is known for incredible whale watching.
 Expeditions then head south across the Drake Passage for the next two days if going directly to Antarctica, or cruise to the Falklands or South Georgia first before continuing to the Antarctic Peninsula.